Master of Accountancy

-Both programs are designed to provide students with a broad-based business education.
-Each curriculum focuses on enhancing a student’s analytical and critical thinking skills, written and oral communication skills, and their understanding of the global nature of the accounting profession.
+Both 30-hour tracks are designed to provide students with a broad-based business education.
+Each curriculum focuses on enhancing the student’s analytical and critical thinking skills, written and oral communication skills, and his or her understanding of the global nature of the accounting profession.

 For many students, the MAcc program will also satisfy the educational requirements to sit for either the Certified Public Accountant (CPA) or Certified Management Accountant (CMA) examinations.

-The Assurance/Fraud track includes courses in fraud examination, financial statement investigations, complex discovery and data management, litigation, bankruptcy and insolvency, economic damages, valuation and lost profits.
+The Assurance track includes courses in fraud examination, financial statement investigations, complex discovery and data management, litigation, bankruptcy and insolvency, economic damages, valuation and lost profits.
+View Assurance Curriculum >

-The Tax track develops significant tax knowledge with concentration courses in estate and gift taxation, as well as taxation of C Corps and pass-through entities.
+The Taxation track develops significant tax knowledge with concentration courses in estate and gift taxation, as well as taxation of C corporations and pass-through entities.
+View Taxation Curriculum >

 For questions regarding the MAcc program, contact Robert Reed at 843-349-2761 or email@example.com.